DelphineLecorney/mvc/README.md

 <h2 align="left">🏗️ Structure du projet</h2>
 <br>

-📝 Model : This directory contains the classes and functionalities linked to the application's data and business logic.
-This includes communication with the database, CRUD (Create, Read, Update, Delete) operations and everything else relating to the data.<br>
+📝 Model : <br>
+>> This directory contains the classes and functionalities linked to the application's data and business logic. <br>This includes communication with the database, CRUD (Create, Read, Update, Delete) operations and everything else relating to the data.<br>

-📝 View : This directory contains the application's presentation files.
-These are generally HTML files, templates or views that define the application's appearance and display data to users.<br>
+📝 View : <br>
+>> This directory contains the application's presentation files. <br>These are generally HTML files, templates or views that define the application's appearance and display data to users.<br>

-📝 Controller : This directory contains the classes which act as intermediaries between the model and the view.
-Controllers are responsible for receiving user requests, coordinating the necessary model actions and rendering the appropriate view with the corresponding data.<br>
+📝 Controller : <br>
+>> This directory contains the classes which act as intermediaries between the model and the view. <br>Controllers are responsible for receiving user requests, coordinating the necessary model actions and rendering the appropriate view with the corresponding data.<br>

-📝 index.php : This is the application's entry point.
+📝 index.php : <br>
+>> This is the application's entry point.
 It processes the requests, instantiates the controllers and calls the appropriate methods depending on the URL requested.